Updated: Oct 1

 … had a significant achievement?

 As above, for many of us, our short lives are not full of photo-frame achievements.
 These two questions require a little more personality, so make it genuine and honest.
 Whether it’s a position of responsibility, an award, getting a job and/or working part time alongside studies, travel, or an element of your degree.
 Justify why it’s been important to you and outline what the achievement was if it’s not self-explanatory (e.g. what did you have to do to win a prize, what did you win, when was this…?).

 Try and get a variety of sources for your examples.
 If the others have been from your personal life, perhaps take one from your academic experience, work, or work experience and vice versa.
 Think about the role you played in the team and be prepared to speak in an interview further on how you find teamwork and your experience in a team.

 This is a key stage of an application which we all skimp on if we’re honest and as a result typos and inconsistencies slip through the net.
 This can be really significant.
 You’re applying for a job which requires high attention to detail and precision, so be careful.
 A lack of reviewing has cost more than one student (including me!) success in applications.
 It’s easy to avoid, so check your work and if needs be ask a friend or family member to check it too.

 I’m low-key obsessed with feedback and I’d always recommend asking for feedback on your performance on applications and interviews if possible.
-When I was offered my training contract, I’d had to complete several written projects, an interview and two seats and this call was my first opportunity to get any feedback.
-The graduate recruitment worker who called was a bubbly American lady I got on well with but was incredibly different from; whilst she oozed obvious enthusiasm and excitement, I seemed comparatively guarded and cold.
+When I was offered my training contract, I’d had to complete several written projects, an interview and two seats and this call was my first opportunity to get any formal feedback.
+The graduate recruitment rep who called was a bubbly American lady I got on well with but was incredibly different from; whilst she oozed obvious enthusiasm and excitement, I seemed comparatively guarded and cold.